 - The research design for the outcome evaluation (e.g., pre-/post-test, mixed methods, comparison groups). - A set of evaluation questions.
 These are the questions that the evaluation will answer.
-These shall include the goals and objectives from the original proposal and may also include more outcome-oriented questions.
+These must include the goals and objectives from the original proposal and may also include more outcome-oriented questions. - For project components that involve participants: - o The estimated number of participants expected to receive each type of intervention/service.

-&lt;sup>1 See page 82 of the RFP for the Project Work Plan template.
+&lt;sup>1 See page 71 of the RFP for the Project Work Plan template.

-- For project components that involve participants: - The estimated number of participants expected to receive each type of intervention/service. - The criteria for determining participant success in the project. - The estimated number of activities expected to be accomplished. - The criteria for determining activity completion and/or success in the project. - Outcome variables and how they will be defined and measured (tools/instruments used to collect the data and frequency of collection). - How the outcome data will be collected, the timing of data collection, and the data source(s) used. - How quantitative and qualitative outcome data will be analyzed.
+- The criteria for determining participant success in the project. - The estimated number of activities expected to be accomplished. - The criteria for determining activity completion and/or success in the project. - Identifies and thoroughly describes all outcome variables and identifies their outcomes, definitions, data collection source(s) and frequency.
+Additional narrative is provided to detail evaluation plans, if an evaluation matrix is used. - How quantitative and qualitative outcome data will be analyzed.
 Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chi-square) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.).
-You do not need to state the analysis type for each evaluation activity separately. - The strategy for determining whether outcomes are due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group, when applicable. - If multiple types of interventions will be employed, include a description of how the separate effects on outcome variables of each type of the intervention will be determined, if possible.
+You do not need to state the analysis type for each evaluation activity separately. - The strategy for determining whether outcomes are due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group, when applicable.